StackStorm/st2vagrant/README.md

 * ST2USER - Username for st2.
 DEFAULT: st2admin
 * ST2PASSWORD - Password for st2.
 DEFAULT: Ch@ngeMe

-To evaluate StackStorm on other supported OS flavors, you can use the following options for BOX:
+To evaluate StackStorm on supported OS flavors, consider using the the boxes we use [for testing `st2`](https://github.com/StackStorm/st2-test-ground/blob/master/Vagrantfile) for best results:

+* bento/ubuntu-14.04 for Ubuntu 14.04 (default)
 * bento/centos-7.2 for CentOS 7.2
 * bento/centos-6.7 for CentOS 6.7